romy47/natura_query_writer_angular_app/README.md

 # Natural Query Writer
-This is the frontend of a concept search interface built with Angular.
-It is connected with wikipedia API for search term auto complete but does not have any search result when search is issued.
+This is the front end of a concept search interface built with Angular.
+It is connected with Wikipedia API for search term auto-complete.

 ## Motivation
-When I was doing my grad studies I was researching on search interfaces.
-I found most academic and general purpose search interfaces has two seperate modes.
-One for issueing simple searches and one that has advanced search options that allows user to issue complex boolean search queries (with boolean terms such as: and, or, not, date filter, etc.).
-I also found that issuing complex boolean queries are really hard and you have to know the syntax and structure that the search ingine supports.
+During my graduate studies, I conducted research on search interfaces.
+I discovered that most academic and general-purpose search interfaces have two separate modes: one for issuing simple searches and another with advanced search options for complex Boolean queries (using terms such as AND, OR, NOT, date filter, etc.).
+I also found that issuing complex Boolean queries is really hard, as you need to know the syntax and structure that the search engine supports.

-To make it convinient for the users to issue complex boolean search, I designed an interface where you have one mode to search both types of queries.
-I also wanted the users to write complex boolean queries in plain english so that there is no need to learn the the boolean search syntax.
-Also, the interface does not overwhelm the searcher with tons of input boxes.
-It starts with one, then the user can add new blocks (and, or, not, date filter, group) as they build their query sentence.
+To make it convenient for users to issue complex Boolean searches, I designed an interface where you have one mode to search both types of queries.
+I also wanted users to write complex Boolean queries in plain English so that there is no need to learn Boolean search syntax.
+Additionally, the interface does not overwhelm the searcher with numerous input boxes.
+It starts with one, then the user can add new blocks (AND, OR, NOT, date filter, group) as they build their query sentence.<br><br><br>
-<br><br><br>
 <div align="left">
 	<img src="https://bitbucket.org/romy6047/natural-query-facet/raw/aa1573719740a357ea3a2f66cef1b67a7b063f1b/src/assets/images/search_input_1.png">
 </div>